ppone/docs/guides/subscription-billing.md

 The collection modes are called *Automatic* and *Manual*.
 The collection mode is set in the client profile.
 When you are adding or editing a client.

 Note: You must have online payments in order to able to see and use *Automatic* mode.
-Learn more in about online payments in our **[Online Payments Guide](/docs/guides/payments)**.
+Learn more in about online payments in our [Online Payments Guide](/docs/guides/payments).

 Without Online Payments Enabled